bashforgo/advent-of-code/2015/13/task.md

 You start by writing up a list of everyone invited and the amount their happiness would increase or decrease if they were to find themselves sitting next to each other person.
 You have a circular table that will be just big enough to fit everyone comfortably, and so each person will have exactly two neighbors.

-For example, suppose you have only four attendees planned, and you calculate their potential happiness as follows:
+For example, suppose you have only four attendees planned, and you <span title="Finding a method to calculate happiness units is left as an exercise for the reader.">calculate</span> their potential happiness as follows:

 ```
 Alice would gain 54 happiness units by sitting next to Bob.